olgaliak/active-learning-detect/audio/audiodetection.md

 ## Custom Audio Conversion

-Required Input
+Here we will take a custom wav file and extract the audio feature embeddings through a VGGish inference.
+VGGish is the 128-dimension embeddings specifically found in Audioset which was trained on millions of youtube videos.
+A tensorflow record with the embeddings are outputted to a directory and you can use this to pass into your own model.
+For more on VGGish check out this [paper](https://arxiv.org/pdf/1609.09430.pdf).
+Here's what you need:

 -  A WAV file (assumed to contain signed 16-bit PCM samples)

-    - This wav file is converted into log mel spectrogram examples, feed into VGGish, the raw embedding output is whitened and quantized, and the postprocessed embeddings are optionally written in a SequenceExample to a TFRecord file (using the same format as the embedding features released in AudioSet).
+    * This wav file is converted into log mel spectrogram examples, fed into VGGish, the raw embedding output is whitened and quantized, and the postprocessed embeddings are optionally written in a SequenceExample to a TFRecord file (using the same format as the embedding features released in AudioSet).
-	- Size of the file - The VGG inference script  "Converts audio waveform into an array of examples for VGGish."
+	* Size of the file - The VGG inference script Converts audio waveform into an array of examples for VGGish.
+So whichever size your training data set is based on.
+For audioset this is 10 seconds.

 	    - Input: data: np.array of either one dimension (mono) or two dimensions(multi-channel, with the outer dimension representing channels).
 Each sample is generally expected to lie in the range [-1.0, +1.0], although this is not required.

 		- Output: 3-D np.array of shape [num_examples, num_frames, num_bands] which represents a sequence of examples, each of which contains a patch of log mel spectrogram, covering num_frames frames of audio and num_bands mel frequency bands, where the frame length is vggish_params.STFT_HOP_LENGTH_SECONDS.